web3privacy/web3privacy/Web3privacynowplatform/Scoringmodel.md

 - ask about its weaknesses from competitors
 - Number of peer reviewed articles at conferences and journals of team members
 - Where's the code, has it been audited
+- Validation by trusted and respected independent scientists and researchers

 **VCs**
 - Who are the VCs